justintlaw/justintlaw/README.md

 ## Hello! 😄

-> Skip to the bottom of this readme if you'd like to jump straight to my projects.

 Thanks for visting my github!
 I am passionate Software Developer and student of Brigham Young University.

 ### What's interests me?